Parts cleaning: Parts and materials to be cleaned

 First, consider the parts to be cleaned.
 They may comprise non-processed or hardly processed sections, sheets and wires, but also machined parts or assembled components needing cleaning.
 Therefore, they may be composed of different metals or different combinations of metals.
 Plastics and composite materials can frequently be found and indeed are on the increase because, e.g. the automobile industry, as well as others, are using more and lighter materials.

 Mass can be very important for the selection of cleaning methods.
 For example, big shafts for ships are usually cleaned manually, whereas tiny shafts for electrical appliances are often cleaned in bulk in highly automated plants.

 Similarly important is the geometry of the parts.
 Long, thin, branching, threaded holes, which could contain jammed chips, feature among the greatest challenges in this technical field.
 High pressure and the power wash process are one way to remove these chips, as well as robots, which are programmed to exactly flush the drilled holes under high pressure.

 Contaminations

-The parts are usually covered by unwanted substances, contaminants or soiling.
-The definition used is quite varied.
+The parts are usually covered by unwanted substances, contaminants, or soiling.
+The definition used is quite different.
 In certain cases, these coverings may be desired: e.g. one may not wish to remove a paint layer but only the material on top.
 In another cases, where crack proofing is necessary, one has to remove the paint layer, as it is regarded as an unwanted substance.

 The classification of soiling follows the layer structure, starting from the base material: